xinwenfu/VChat_DEP/README.md

 > - The following exploit and its procedures are based on an original [Blog](https://fluidattacks.com/blog/understanding-dep/) from fluid attacks.
 > - Disable Windows *Real-time protection* at *Virus & threat protection* -> *Virus & threat protection settings*.
 > - Don't copy the *$* sign when copying and pasting a command in this tutorial.
-> - Offsets may vary depending on what version of VChat was compiled, the version of the compiler used and any compiler flags applied during the compilation process.
+> - Offsets may vary depending on what version of VChat was compiled, the version of the compiler used, and any compiler flags applied during the compilation process.
 ___

 There are a number of protections that systems put in place to prevent or limit the effectiveness of buffer overflows.
 There are those that attempt to prevent the attacker from gaining control over the flow of execution, like [Stack Canaries](https://www.usenix.org/legacy/publications/library/proceedings/sec98/full_papers/cowan/cowan.pdf), which aim to protect the return address.
 There are also those such as [Address Space Layout Randomization](https://www.ibm.com/docs/en/zos/3.1.0?topic=overview-address-space-layout-randomization) that make it more difficult for overflows to be successful or locate the addresses of the target functions, and libraries they require.
 With this document, we will be focusing on something known as [Data Execution Prevention (DEP)](https://learn.microsoft.com/en-us/windows/security/threat-protection/overview-of-threat-mitigations-in-windows-10#data-execution-prevention), with this protection scheme we set something known as the No eXecute (NX) bit on specific memory pages.
 This is generally a hardware-based protection (Software-based DEP does exist), and if the NX-bit of a memory page is set, the CPU will not allow the execution of instructions located within that memory page as it should be *read/write-only*.
 Looking at previous exploits, we have heavily relied on being able to execute instructions that we have placed into the stack.